J0FENT02/emotion-hybrid/README.md

 Unzip and place training.csv in the project root, rename to "emotion-dataset.csv" as used in the code.

 ## Usage
-run Emotion Detection Project Code.py
+run "Emotion Detection Project Code.py"